By Don Lajoie,

 good name was being "put through garbage" by sexual misconduct.

-missionary in Labadie was paying school-age children for sex, the writer
+in Labadie was paying school-age children for sex, the writer alleged.
+He

 The message to the charity's board members in Windsor, Ont., where the

-of firings, criminal charges, lawsuits and acrimony that continues three
+firings, criminal charges, lawsuits and acrimony that continues three years

-good Samaritans who raise money for causes a world away, then take a
+Samaritans who raise money for causes a world away, then take a leap of faith

-could be arranged, dispatched envoys to Haiti to fetch home Hearts Together
+be arranged, dispatched envoys to Haiti to fetch home Hearts Together For

 At a board meeting in Windsor, said Spratt, Duarte tendered his resignation,